Better additive manufacturing processes discussed at AKL

 Other aspects were noted during the event in order to capitalise on the technology.
 Meixlsperger, among others, asked for larger build envelopes, as well as the machines themselves to be built in larger batches in order to bring the price down and make the entire process more attractive to manufacturers.

 With such a young technology, it is inevitable that problems will exist.
 However, there were plenty of positive statements from the conference.
-Carter at General Electric said the aviation industry was driving AM at GE.
+Carter at General Electric said that the aviation industry was driving AM at GE.
 ‘People are scared of powder-based materials performance, but the truth is, we are already using them,’ he commented.
 And as the technology becomes more mature, it will find its way into many more aspects of manufacturing.